CatOrmerod/work-day-scheduler/README.md

     * If there is saved details in the local storage from a previous version, these will populate once the page loads
         - Initially this was done with a rudimentary list of getItem queries
         - I then worked to refine this into a more streamlined function that would call on each hour, and add anything from the storage
-    * I also added in a document ready function to ensure that the script was loaded ASAP since the page relies so heavily on the javascript functions
+    * I also added in a document ready function

 ```